|Home » Products » Gota Canal 4 Day Cruise from Stockholm to Gothenburg|

 The traditional cruise in either direction between Gothenburg and Stockholm has been on the schedule almost every year since the shipping line was established in 1869.
 On the shorter cruises, the boat usually travels on during the night while you are asleep; only one night is spent in harbor.
 The longer cruises allow time for more stops and shore excursions along the way.
 The choice of stops is determined by the direction in which you are traveling.

-It is also possible to take this cruise from Gothenburg to Stockholm or to take 2 and 6 day versions of this cruise.
+It is also possible to take this cruise from Stockholm to Gothenburg or to take 2, 3, 4 and 6 day versions of this cruise.

 09.00 Departure from Stockholm, Skeppsbrokajen 103